-34. What does unclear bog mean?
+34. What does 'unclear bog' mean?

 Where 'unclear bog' is printed in the Field Status column of the Field Information Table which accompanies your map, this means that based on our current information, we believe the field is lowland bog and that it does not have a physically recognisable boundary.
-The MEA for the field is therefore fixed to zero because we consider the field to be ineligible for BPS and (where appropriate) ANC and therefore should not be claimed in 2017.
+The MEA for the field is therefore fixed to zero because we consider the field to be ineligible for BPS and therefore should not be claimed in 2019.

 If you are confident that any of the area is eligible and the field is enclosed by a recognised field boundary, you should amend/review the boundaries and ineligible features and submit any changes using the online mapping system.
+If you wish to remove the field status of unclear bog you must submit this request on a LPIS change form.

 Please note that the MEA for the field will remain shown as zero on the online mapping system until you receive confirmation (in a LPIS Area Record Form) from DAERA that the edit has been applied.
 If you need to submit your claim before you receive this confirmation, you can manually amend your form to claim for the eligible area of the field.
 Please note that should the DAERA Area Record Form provide a different MEA to the figure that you submitted on your claim, it will be your responsibility to amend your claim accordingly.